 - Integration of the existing central scientific facilities and associated institutes, in which the engineering sciences are significantly involved

-As a result, the following four faculty research profiles were identified and defined on the basis of the existing expertise.
+As a result, the following three faculty research profiles were identified and defined on the basis of the existing expertise.

 Prof. Dr. Natalie Stranghöner